coolinmc6/CS-concepts/data-structures.md

 **What is the difference between a *Stack* and a *Queue*?**

 A **stack** and a **queue** are very similar.
 They are both lists or containers of items like an array.
-They differ in the order that they are added and removed from the list / container. **Stacks** are LIFO (Last-in-First-out) meaning that the last item that was added to the stack is the first item that's taken out.
+They differ in the order that they are added and removed from the list / container.

+**Stacks** are LIFO (Last-in-First-out) meaning that the last item that was added to the stack is the first item that's taken out.
 Think of it stacking books in a box.
-If you stack 10 books on top of each other, you can't immediately grab the first one you put in - you have to remove the first 9 books you placed on top of it. **Queues** are FIFO (First-in-First-out) meaning that the first item added to the queue is the first item removed.
+If you stack 10 books on top of each other, you can't immediately grab the first one you put in - you have to remove the first 9 books you placed on top of it.

+**Queues** are FIFO (First-in-First-out) meaning that the first item added to the queue is the first item removed.
 Queues are like lines at a store (or anywhere, really); they are "fair".
-If you are the first person you, you are the first people to be helped / checked out / etc.
+If you are the first person in line, you are the first people to be helped / checked out / etc.

 Both stacks and queues typically have only two methods: one to add an item and one to remove an item.
 Here is a comparison of the two data structures: